Back to Articles

-Acoustic measurement allows engineers to assess the sound related to a device under test, predict acoustic environments, and address design problems.
-However, this measurement does not contain frequency information, making it unsuitable for comparing sound and vibration.
-To address such, vibration test engineers use a frequency analysis technique called octave analysis.
+Acoustic measurement allows engineers to assess the sound related to a device under test, predict operational environments, and address design problems.
+However, acoustic measurement does not contain frequency information, making it unsuitable for comparing sound and vibration.
+Vibration test engineers use a frequency analysis technique called octave analysis to identify an acoustic signal’s frequency content.

 What is Octave Analysis?